 The study of how genes like CYP2B6 affect the way your body interacts with medicines is called pharmacogenomics.
 Differences in your DNA that make up the CYP2B6 gene can affect how well you are able to break down certain medicines.

+If you break down a medicine too fast or too slowly, the medicine may not work as well, or you may have more side effects.
 A pharmacogenomic test looks for differences that can help your medical team know how well your CYP2B6 enzyme will work.
 The test results can help your doctor and pharmacist choose the correct type or dose of medicine to give you.

-Scientists continue to find new information about which medicines are affected by gene test results.
+Scientists continue to find new information about which medicines are affected by genes.
 Talk to your doctor or pharmacist if you have questions about your medicines, side effects, or pharmacogenomic testing.

 Find more information about genes that are being used to make medication therapy decisions for patients at St. Jude.